A look back at the history of the European Patent Convention, the Organisation and the Office.

 Frenchman Benoît Battistelli becomes the EPO's sixth and current President.
 Read more

 Frenchman Benoît Battistelli becomes the EPO's sixth and current President.
-Before assuming the post, Battistelli was Director General of the French National Institute for Industrial Property (INPI) and Chairman of the Administrative Council of the European Patent Organisation.
+Before taking up the post, Battistelli was Director General of the French National Institute for Industrial Property (INPI) and Chairman of the European Patent Organisation's Administrative Council.

-Earlier in his career, Battistelli held positions in the French Ministry of the Economy and Finance, worked as a Regional Director for Foreign Trade for the Paris-Ile-de-France region, and served as a Chief Advisor to the President of the European Parliament.
+Earlier in his career, Battistelli held positions in the French Economy and Finance Ministry, worked as a Regional Director for Foreign Trade for the Paris-Ile-de-France region and served as a Chief Advisor to the President of the European Parliament.

-Battistelli has identified maintaining a crucial balance between inventors' and industries' interests and those of society and the economy as having paramount importance in the emerging 21st century.
-He looks to provide maximum transparency on the criteria the EPO uses to determine patentability and to further increase the organization's broad dissemination of patent documentation.
+Battistelli has identified maintaining a crucial balance between inventors' and industry's interests and those of society and the economy as being of paramount importance in the emerging 21st century.
+He looks to provide maximum transparency on the criteria the EPO uses to determine patentability, and to further increase the broad dissemination of patent documentation.

-During Battistelli's Presidency, the EPO signs an important agreement with the US patent office to harmonise the classification systems and the EPO initiates a state-of-the-art online patent translation service.
+During Battistelli's presidency, the EPO signs an important agreement with the USPTO to harmonise their classification systems and launches a state-of-the-art online patent translation service.

-In order to promote better harmonisation of the classification of patents and migrate toward a common classification scheme, the US Patent and Trademark Office (USPTO) and the EPO agree to launch a Cooperative Patent Classification (CPC), a new joint classification system for patent documents.
-Based largely on the EPO's ECLA system and incorporating the best practices of both offices, the CPC makes it possible to conduct more efficient and targeted patent searches.
+In order to promote greater harmonisation of patent classification and migrate towards a common classification scheme, the USPTO and the EPO agree to launch a Cooperative Patent Classification (CPC), a new joint classification system for patent documents.
+Based largely on the EPO's ECLA scheme and incorporating the best practices of both offices, the CPC makes it possible to conduct more efficient and targeted patent searches.

-The EPO provides a web-based consolation platform so that users of the patent system can participate in the law-making process of the European Patent Organisation.
-The EPO posts drafts amendments to European patent law and practice and users are invited to respond in surveys on the proposed changes.
+The EPO provides a web-based consultation platform so that patent system users can participate in the law-making process of the European Patent Organisation.
+The EPO posts draft amendments to European patent law and practice, and users are invited to respond in surveys on the proposed changes.

-Capping off decades of work towards the establishment of a true Europe-wide patent, an agreement on the establishment of a European Union patent, or unitary patent, is reached during a European Council meeting on 28-29 June.
+Capping decades of work towards the establishment of a truly Europe-wide patent, an agreement on the establishment of a European Union patent, or unitary patent, is reached during a European Council meeting on 28-29 June.
 Read more

-Capping off decades of work towards the establishment of a true Europe-wide patent , an agreement on the establishment of a European Union patent, or unitary patent, is reached during a European Council meeting on 28-29 June.
-Leaders of 25 of the 27 member states of the European Union agree to the legislation necessary for the unitary patent's creation.
+Capping decades of work towards the establishment of a truly Europe-wide patent, an agreement on the establishment of a European Union patent, or unitary patent, is reached during a European Council meeting on 28-29 June.
+Leaders of 25 of the 27 EU member states agree to the legislation necessary for the unitary patent's creation.
 This legislation is later approved by the European Parliament in December.

 Once established, a granted unitary patent will be valid in all participating countries and, unlike the existing European patent, will no longer be a collection of nationally enforceable patents bundled together.

-The system will reduce translation and maintenance fees and it also creates a unified patent court for all participating countries.
+The system will reduce translation and maintenance fees and will also create a unified patent court for all participating countries.